sebastianspicker/campus-app-kit/README.md

 A working tree for campus-app-kit with an evolving implementation history.

 ## Overview
-campus-app-kit records the stable project shape and the work still worth checking.
+campus-app-kit documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: publication.
-Earlier setup detail now lives in maintained guidance.
+The useful early notes have been carried forward.

 ## Development
-- Kept the github actions verification command reproducible.
+- Reduced surprise in the github actions release checks.

-- Earlier scratch detail is now represented in maintained sections.
+- The document now favors checked behavior over exploratory notes.

 ## Usage
 - Merged scattered github actions guidance into the docs.